Jackpanger/jackpanger.github.io/docs/notes/guide/material/font-end/deno/quickstart.md

 In the Extensions tab, search for "Deno" and install the extension by Denoland.

-Next, open the Command Palette by pressing Ctrl+Shift+P and type Deno: Initialize Workspace Configuration.
+Next, open the Command Palette by pressing `Ctrl+Shift+P` and type `Deno: Initialize Workspace Configuration`.
 Select this option to configure Deno for your workspace.